-Kristin L. Pedersen, Clinical Instructor.
+Kristin L. Pedersen, Clinical Assistant Professor.
 M.A., University of Illinois at Urbana-Champaign.
 Communication of young children; children with autism spectrum disorders; provision of services for infants, toddlers, and families.

 Mabel L. Rice, Fred and Virginia Merrill Distinguished Professor of Advanced Studies.
 Ph.D., University of Kansas.
 Genetics of language, cognition and language development, language intervention.

-Holly L. Storkel, Associate Professor.
+Holly L. Storkel, Professor and Chair.
 Ph.D., University of Washington-Seattle.
 Interactions between lexical and phonological acquisition in normal and clinical populations of children.

 Jane R. Wegner, Clinical Professor and Director, Schiefelbusch Speech-Language-Hearing Clinic.
 Ph.D., University of Kansas.
 Developmental disabilities, alternative and augmentative communication.